catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 run a business's applications.

 .. note::
-   Openstack requires a python interpreter to function and is currently phasing out it's support for Python2.
-We therefore recommend running Openstack using Python3.
+   OpenStack requires a python interpreter to function and is currently phasing out it's support for Python2.
+We therefore recommend running OpenStack using Python3.

 .. _`OpenStack`: https://www.openstack.org/software/